dlt-hub/dlt-init-openapi/README.md

 ```

 ## What You Get
-When you run the command above, following files will be generated:
+When you run the command above, the following files will be generated:

-* A `./pokemon-pipeline` a folder containing the full project.
+* A `./pokemon-pipeline` folder containing the full project.
 * A file `./pokemon-pipeline/pokemon/__init__.py` which contains the generated code to connect to the PokeApi, you can inspect this file and manually change it to your liking or to fix incorrectly generated results.
-3. A file `./pokemon-pipeline/pipeline.py` which you can execute to run your pipeline.
+* A file `./pokemon-pipeline/pipeline.py` which you can execute to run your pipeline.
-5. `./pokemon-pipeline/.dlt` folder with the `config.toml`
+* `./pokemon-pipeline/.dlt` folder with the `config.toml`

-## Cli commands
+## CLI commands

 ```console
 $ dlt-init [OPTIONS] COMMAND [ARGS]...